edward-designer/nextrain/README.md

   - by entering the URL in the format of _/[from]/[change (optional)]/[destination]_, the corresponding train info will be shown
 - **Save Train Routes**
   - train routes can be saved for fast retrieval
+  - drag and drop to reorder the saved list (new routes will be added to the top by default)
 - Real-time notices for delay/cancellation are shown whenever available
 - Localstorage to store saved routes
 - A reverse button for fast retrieving return information